- Code ENGN3820

 Some students not meeting the prereq courses may still obtain admission to this course.
 Please contact the course convenor.

-- Develop background knowledge on the operation and function of different biomedical imaging instruments to measure signals from biological systems.
+- Evaluate the operation and function of different biomedical imaging instruments on molecules, cells and organs.

-- Identify the limitation of each imaging modalities and also how they complement each other.
-Select the appropriate imaging tools for each application.
+- Analyse the limitation of each biomedical imaging modalities and also how they complement each other for molecular, cellular and organ-level systems.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.